nref/560/mapred/stopwords/README.txt

 To build everythin in this directory:

 	./build.sh

 To run everything in this directory on MapReduce:

 	./run.sh

 To view results:

 	./result.sh

-To do all of these:
+To do all three of these:

 	./do.sh

 Source files:

+	FilterAndWordCount.java

-FilterAndWordCount.java - Given a directory, count all the words in all of the files.
+Given a directory, count all the words in all of the files.
 This is a MapReduce job.

 	generate_stopwords.py

-Given a 2-column tab-separated text file, output all words on stdout which are > 3 std devs above the mean, i.e.:
+Given a 2-column tab-separated text file, where the first column are words and the second column are word counts, output all words on stdout which are > 3 std devs above the mean, i.e.:

 a	50
 I	45
 government	1

-will output "government\n" on stdout
+will output "a\nI" on stdout